 Luckily, there are easy ways to find out your blood pressure level.
 There are also simple daily habits you can start to keep your blood pressure at a healthy level.

-To check your blood pressure, you can get a quick, painless test at the doctor’s office, or buy a testing kit from your local pharmacy so you can measure your level at home.
+To check your hypertension, you can get a quick, painless test at the doctor's office, or buy a testing kit from your local pharmacy so you can measure your level at home.

 The test gives you two numbers: